 A very true ghost story that's spine chilling and unbelievable at the very best.

 Now the old timers say that when they built all of these houses, that a horse drawn saw mill came into the area.
 The men cut down all of the trees in the area, and built these old mill houses by hand.
-These house are constructed very well to hold up throughout the test of time.
-All of these houses are constructed on small lots, and there is only about 15 foot of land separating each of them.
+These houses are constructed very well to hold up throughout the test of time.
+All of these houses are constructed on small lots, and there is only about fifteen foot of land separating each of them.
 This way they could get more houses on the high ground.
-Those old timers knew not to build houses on low lying ground, like they do today, because of 100 year flood plains.
+Those old timers knew not to build houses on low lying ground, like they do today, because of 100-year flood plains.

 Now if you are all still with me here, let me continue on.
 I realize all of that information was rather long, but trust me, it was necessary for what I'm now about to tell you.
 My daughter just told me this story the other night, and it still hasn't completely all sunk into my brain yet.
 Where these houses are today, there was a plantation house sitting here a long time ago.
 We now know this, because my daughter's sister in law explained all of this to her.
 She has a very special gift which I didn't know about until my daughter told me this story.
 She can see things that other people can't, and this is the part where some of you may have a problem believing this story.
 But that's okay, because I know now that it's very real.